ksmin23/my-adk-python-samples/shop-agent-app/README.md

     ```

 2.  **Set Project and Location**:
-    To simplify deployment, you can set the following environment variables.
+    To simplify deployment, you can set the following environment variables:
     ```bash
     # Ensure these are set correctly for your environment
     export GOOGLE_CLOUD_PROJECT="your-gcp-project-id"